SoftwareAG/adabas-go-api/README.md

 go get -u github.com/softwareag/adabas-go-api/adabas
 ```

-You can compile it with the Adabas TCP/IP interface only or using Adabas local access with Adabas Client native libraries.
-By default the Adabas TCP/IP interface is compiled only.
-To enable Adabas Client native link to Adabas you need to provide the Go build tag `adalnk` and the CGO compile flags defining build flags for the Adabas Client library.
+You can compile it with the new Linux,Unix,Windows Adabas TCP/IP interface.
+In this case no additional native library is needed.
+Alternively the Adabas local access with Adabas client native libraries can be used.
+The `AdabasClient` installation is prerequisite in this case.

+By default the Adabas TCP/IP interface is enabled only.
+To enable Adabas Client native link support you need to provide the Go build tag `adalnk` and the CGO compile flags defining build flags for the Adabas Client library.
 If the Adabas environment is sourced, you can define CGO compile flags as follow:

 On Unix